zhan4429/Purdue-RCAC-Biocontainer/source/cellranger/cellranger.rst

 .. _backbone-label:

-Cell Ranger
+Cellranger
 ==============================

 Introduction
 ~~~~~~~
-``Cell Ranger`` is a set of analysis pipelines that process Chromium single-cell data to align reads, generate feature-barcode matrices, perform clustering and other secondary analysis, and more.
+``Cellranger`` is a set of analysis pipelines that process Chromium single-cell data to align reads, generate feature-barcode matrices, perform clustering and other secondary analysis, and more.
 Detailed usage can be found here: https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/what-is-cell-ranger.

 Versions